miaWallace0618/IoT_Detection/README.md

 * Data_Preparation
 	- IP_Mac_Mapping.ipynb: an example file used to map IP address and MAC address
-	- Clean_Data_Pipeline.ipynb: an example file used to clean log data from S3
+	- S3_ReadData_Pipeline.ipynb: an example file used to clean log data from S3

 * AWS_ModelBuilding
 	- AWS_S3_ReadData.ipynb: an example file used to read data from S3 to SageMaker